moby/moby/docs/sources/index.md

     * Since Docker runs on so many platforms, it's easy to move your applications around.
 You can easily move an application from a testing environment into the cloud and back whenever you need.
-    * Docker's lightweight containers Docker also make scaling up and down fast and easy.
+    * Docker's lightweight containers also make scaling up and down fast and easy.
 You can quickly launch more containers when needed and then shut them down easily when they're no longer needed.